Alejogb1/job-board/blog-data/how-can-i-optimize-gsub-in-a-cached-partial.md

 id: "how-can-i-optimize-gsub-in-a-cached-partial"
 ---

-Alright, let's talk about optimizing `gsub` within a cached partial.
+, let's talk about optimizing `gsub` within a cached partial.
 I've certainly encountered this particular performance bottleneck several times in my career, and it's a spot where seemingly innocuous code can quickly become a drag on application responsiveness.
 It's often a seemingly 'small' operation, but when compounded by frequent partial rendering, the performance hit is definitely noticeable, especially in high-traffic areas of a web app.

 The core of the issue stems from the nature of `gsub` (global substitution).
 When `gsub` is repeatedly executed within a cached partial, even if the partial's content itself remains static, the operation will reoccur on each render.
 Caching only addresses the generation of the partial, not the processing within it.
 This can lead to redundant computation, thereby defeating some of the benefit of caching.